 Next, create a new Flat File Connection Manager just as you did in the last tutorial.
 When the configuration screen opens, call the connection FF_Corporation_DAT in the General tab.

-Note Using naming conventions like this are a best practice in SSIS.
+Note Using naming conventions like this is a best practice in SSIS.
 The name tells you the type of file and the type of connection.

 Next, go to the Advanced tab.
 By default, each of the columns is set to a 50- character [DT_STR] column.
 However, this will cause issues with this file, because several columns contain more than 100 characters of data, which would result in a truncation error.
-Therefore, change the AddressLine1 and AddressLine2 columns to String [DT_STR], which is 150 characters wide, as shown in below screenshot.
+Therefore, change the AddressLine1 and AddressLine2 columns to String [DT_STR], which is 150 characters wide, as shown in the below screenshot.
 After you’ve properly set these two columns, click OK to save the Connection Manager.

 With the mundane work of creating the connections now out of the way, you can create the transformations.
 As you did in the last package, you must first create a Data Flow Task by dragging it from the Toolbox.
 Name this task Load Corporate Data.
 Double-click the task to go to the Data Flow tab.

 Drag and drop a Flat File Source onto the design pane and rename it Uncleansed Corporate Data.
 (You could also use the Source Assistant as shown previously; you are being shown a different method here intentionally.)
 Double-click the source and select FF_Corporation_DAT as the Connection Manager you’ll be using.
 Click OK to close the screen.
 You’ll add the destination and transformation in a moment after the scenario is expanded a bit.

 Before you go deeper into this scenario, take a moment to look more closely at this data.
 As you were creating the connection, if you are a very observant person (I did not notice this until it was too late), you may have noticed that some of the important data that you’ll need are missing.
 For example, the city and state are missing from some of the records.

-NOTE The Data Profiling Task can also help with this situation; it is covered in Loading a Data Warehouse Topic.
+NOTE The Data Profiling Task can also help with this situation; it is covered in the Loading a Data Warehouse Topic.